adyxax/www/content/blog/freebsd/factorio-server-in-a-linux-jail.md

 service netif cloneup
 ```

 Many jail tutorials will tell you to configure the jail ips in `/etc/rc.conf` too, this is not what I do.
-It is difficult to automate and I find that having those ips in the jails.conf file is a lot more useful, see bellow.
+It is difficult to automate and I find that having those ips in the jails.conf file is a lot more flexible.

 ### pf firewall